 Grooming between the warm-up and the show ring:

 - Nicely cleaned and polished hooves.
 Brush off all dirt on the hooves and add some hoof polish sparingly.
-You may even want to wipe off the majority of it, so your horse’s hooves shine just a bit.
+You may even want to wipe off most of it, so your horse’s hooves shine just a bit.

 - Do your best to remove sweat.
-Use an actual sweat scraper to get most of it off, then follow with damp or dry cloths.
+Use a sweat scraper to remove most of it, then follow with damp or dry cloths.
 Sweat scrapers with the rubber flap are awesome for this job.

 - Clean any slobber from your horse’s lips, and wipe any sweat from his face.
 You may want to also check and clean in between his butt cheeks.